leandromsilva/basics/README.md

-# Fundamentos - Basics
+# Basics

-Atividades simples para fixar o básico de algoritmos e lógica de programação - Simple exercises to fix the basics of algorithms and programming logic
+Simple exercises to fix the basics of algorithms and programming logic